JessicaML/nycda-backend-exam/part3.md

 ##1 - What is the difference between git pull and git merge?

 Git pull
-Pull changes in a repo, after someone else has made amendments
+Runs a git fetch and then a git merge .
+If you want to bring your local repository up to speed with a remote repository that is what you would run.

 Git merge
-Merge a branch with master so that changes from one branch are mixed into the master branch
+Merge a branch with master so that changes from one branch are mixed into the master branch, it closes use of the other branch.

 ##2 - Why do we use a pull request on github instead of merging our branch directly to master and then pushing it to github?